 In this post, we get into the intricacies of wooden rabbit hutches, and we feature some of the best wood for rabbit hutches.
 We also point out which wood you should NOT use for a hutch.
-And finally, we provide you some guidance on how to go about designing one of the most satisfying projects – building a rabbit hutch.
+And finally, we provide you with some guidance on how to go about designing one of the most satisfying projects – building a rabbit hutch.

 Woods Not to Use for Rabbit Hutches

 Be wary of the wood you choose for making a rabbit hutch.
-Rabbits are delicate creatures and can easily get affected by the chemicals used to treat wood or even the natural resin within it.
+Rabbits are delicate creatures and can easily get affected by the chemicals used to treat the wood or even the natural resin within it.
 Here are some woods that you should not use:

 Medium-Density Fiberboard (MDF)

 MDF contains many toxic chemicals.
 The wood is toxic if ingested, and as we know, rabbits will eventually chew everything they can get their teeth on.
 Even when they do not chew the wood, MDF dust is toxic if inhaled.
 Due to the above reasons, it’s best to avoid using MDF for constructing rabbit hutches.

 We get various pressure-treated wood in the market, which exhibits superior properties in resistance to insects, moisture, sunlight, mold, and bacteria.
 But the chemicals that we use for treating this wood can play havoc on a bunny’s health.

 So unless it’s outside the hutch like the legs, using pressure-treated wood for making a rabbit hutch is a strict no-no.